Determining if and when to exercise your stock options is hard. Vested can help.

 The difficult question is really "when should I exercise my options?".
 That's where we come in.

 Vested helps you navigate the world of startup stock options.
 From offer analysis through exit, we'll be by your side.

-Instead of exercising with your own money, you may be able to get a risk-free loan to exercise your stock.
+Instead of exercising with your own money, you may be able to get a risk-free financing to exercise your stock.
 This will cover your exercise cost and your taxes.
 You only pay back when your company goes public or is acquired -- and only if you make money.Learn More

 It's a generally understood best practice to try and exercise your options early and often.